 In the Parks: There’s a number of parks that are great for doing intervals or loops of.
 These are each outlined below.
 I personally love Bastille because it’s a paved dual pedestrian and bike path around it, awesome for almost perfectly 1-mile looped intervals, and it’s reasonably flat and very few crowds (has a free bathroom at North end).
 In front of the Louvre at Tuileries is also great (paid bathroom on Northern side).
 Jardin des Plantes is about 8/10ths of a mile around, but isn’t paved, so it’s a bit of a softer ride and is pancake flat (free bathroom on Western side).
 Luxembourg is very scenic, but you’ll dodge a fair number of people there, just like at the Eiffel Tower (free bathrooms at Eastern most leg of tower, underground).
 Invalides is awesome for intervals – almost perfectly a mile around, and without any crowds that get in your way.

-Along the river: Finally, along the river.
+Along the river: Finally, along the river as a whole.
 I tend to run along the river for most of my long runs.
 It’s really complex to say which side of the river is better, as it really depends on the season and weather.
 If it’s rained a lot recently then it floods over some of the sections.
 In general though, the Southern Bank is less crowded until you get to the islands.
 At the islands, it’s actually best from a running standpoint to hop across the bridge to the islands and run on them (wide/empty streets).

 Running really long: For really long runs if you don’t want the park, you can follow a route out along the river for some 50 miles.
 It’s pretty easy to follow too.
 Just go along the river until you see a double-span pedestrian bridge that meets in the middle but has an upper and lower entrance at each side and then from there on, ensure you’re on the Northern Side of the river on a bike path.
 Go forever.